-In my “Dark Age” identities course, students explore how race and gender are constructed in different Mediterranean cultures through objects and architectures c.
-400 – c.
-1100.
-Burial evidence in particular allows us to examine how such identities are carefully curated by those left behind, from the bent bones of an African woman buried in northern England, to the masculine Romanized grave goods of barbarian leaders on the borders of the Roman Empire.
+In my “Dark Age” Romans and Barbarians course, students explore how race and gender are constructed in different Mediterranean cultures through objects and architectures c.
+100 – c.
+800. Burial evidence in particular allows us to examine how such identities are carefully curated by those left behind, from the bent bones of an African woman buried in northern England, to the spoliated Roman columns taken by Charlemagne to adorn his new palace chapel at Aachen.

 I designed one assignment on the early modern slave trade that encouraged students to learn how to approach global history through different types of sources.
-They explored an online archival database of the Atlantic slave trade, slavevoyages.org, and read individual slave narratives as well as book chapters on the Middle Passage.
+They explored an online archival database of the Atlantic slave trade, slavevoyages.org, and read individual narratives from enslaved men and women as well as examples of visual and material culture of the Middle Passage.
 One of my students from Barbados found a slave ship in the database that had sailed from West Africa to Barbados at the same time that her ancestors had made that journey.
-The captain of the ship had her last name.
+The captain of the ship shared her last name.
 This slim reference resulted in a powerful personal moment which instantly connected her history to that of men and women in the past.